Improx/ModifiedValues/README.md

 ```
 You can change both `OperationCompound` and `OperationNonCompound` function variables after a modifier's creation, regardless of which one it used originally.
 The modifier uses whichever was set last.
 If needed, you can see which one is currently used by inquiring the `Modifier.Compound` bool.

-In a non-compound operation, it may not always suit your needs that the operation's second argument is the value at the beginning of the layers.
-In some use cases, you might want to do an operation with respect to the BaseValue.
+In a non-compound operation, it may not always suit your needs that the operation's second argument is the value at the beginning of the layer.
+In some use cases, you might want to do an operation with respect to the unmodified BaseValue.
 In that case you can create a compound operation that has an external (but safe) dependency `BaseValue`.
 Here's an example of "AddFraction" like operation, but that uses BaseValue instead of value at the beginnig of the layer:

 ```C#
 //Compound operation: